Patience NdlovuExecutive Director Bantwana

-Patience Ndlovu is Country Director for the Bantwana Initiative of World Education, Inc. in Malawi and the Chief of Party for the USAID/PEPFAR-supported Ana Patsogolo Activity (APA).
-As Chief of Party, she is leading a consortium of five local non-governmental and faith-based organizations who are working in close collaboration with clinical service providers, communities, and families to prevent new HIV infections and reduce vulnerabilities among OVC and AGYW.
-Ms. Ndlovu is also spearheading efforts to strengthen Malawi’s National Child Protection Case Management System and operationalize multi-sector coordination from national to village level.
+Most recently, Ms. Ndlovu completed a 2 ½-year term as Country Director for the Bantwana Initiative of World Education, Inc. in Malawi and the Chief of Party for the USAID/PEPFAR-supported Ana Patsogolo Activity (APA).
+As Chief of Party, she led a consortium of five local non-governmental and faith-based organizations who are working in close collaboration with clinical service providers, communities, and families to prevent new HIV infections and reduce vulnerabilities among OVC and AGYW.
+Ms. Ndlovu also spearheaded efforts to strengthen Malawi’s National Child Protection Case Management System and operationalize multi-sector coordination from national to village level.

 Prior to this, she served as Country Director for World Education Inc./Bantwana in Zimbabwe and as the Chief of Party for the USAID/PEPFAR supported Vana Bantwana Program.
 In that capacity, she strengthened and coordinated the national OVC response through system strengthening and child protection programming.
 She also oversaw the implementation of the DREAMS and DREAMS Innovation Challenge programs reaching adolescent girls and young women with GBV and HIV services, part-time continuing education, and mentorship support.
 Ms. Ndlovu also led the development and scaling up of the National Case Management System under the UNICEF Child Protection Fund, building the capacity of the Department of Social Welfare and the capacity of community case workers to roll out the system and strengthening the MIS system to track it.
 The model was rolled out nationally to all 65 districts in Zimbabwe and has now become a global best practice being replicated in other African countries.